isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution20.md

 ---
-title: The automated rice washer has built-in sensors and allow water to flow through the rice consistently.
-It will cut the time spent washing rice by 60%.
-It comes with an automatic wastewater mechanism to retain rice when draining wash water.
-Min throughput 6kg  Grant support 80% of cost of equipment, up to $16,000 grant
+title: Automated Rice Washer
 permalink: /productivity-solutions-grant/solutionrepo/solution20
 ---

 ### Description

+The automated rice washer has built-in sensors and allow water to flow through the rice consistently.
+It will cut the time spent washing rice by 60%.
+It comes with an automatic wastewater mechanism to retain rice when draining wash water.

+Min throughput: 6kg

+Grant support: 80% of cost of equipment, up to $16,000 grant

 ### Details of Solution